Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Policy-Documents/Subscriber-Agreement.md

 ---

-## IX.
-Guild-Tier Subscriptions
+## X. Guild-Tier Subscriptions

-Compendium offers two independent kinds of subscription: a personal ("User Tier") subscription that follows your account across every guild you use, and a guild-wide ("Guild Tier") subscription that applies its benefits to a specific Discord server, guild, or other supported entity for the benefit of everyone in it.
+Compendium offers two independent kinds of subscription: A personal ("User Tier") subscription that follows your account across every guild you use, and a guild-wide ("Guild Tier") subscription that applies its benefits to a specific Discord server, guild, or other supported entity for the benefit of everyone in it.
 Purchasing one does not grant any benefit of the other.

 A Guild Tier subscription: